 Finding an injury clinic specializing in stem cell therapy and regenerative orthopedics, and then vetting each one can be difficult and overwhelming.
 So many patients are exhausted, and simply tired of being in pain.
-While they want to get results quickly, they also want to make sure the time and money spent on each procedure will be spent on the strongest products that provide the best results.
+While they want to get results quickly, they also want to make sure the time and money spent on each procedure will include the strongest products that provide the best results.

 At the Albano Clinic, we want you to experience the relief that is well worth your hard-earned time and money.
-Open communication and trust are important to us, and at the end of the day, we just don’t want you to be fooled.
+Open communication and trust are important to us.
+At the end of the day, we just don’t want you to be fooled.

 Physicians like Dr. Joe Albano and his team at the Albano Clinic are passionate about creating holistic, customized treatment plans to relieve pain and promote healing.
 We are a Salt Lake injury clinic that strives to stay up-to-date on advancements and improvements in regenerative orthopedics but puts the focus on both thoroughly training and vetting our staff, and ensuring safety, accuracy, and real results for our patients.

-Since Dr. Albano started doing these procedures in 2007, we’ve seen myriads of patients experience real pain relief and get their lives back!
+We’ve seen myriads of patients experience real pain relief and get their lives back since Dr. Albano started doing these procedures in 2007.

 The beauty of stem cells is that they can adapt to what your body needs.
 When carefully targeted into an injured area, stem cell injections accelerate the body’s natural healing process, relieving pain and, in some cases, regenerating lost or damaged tissue.
 These procedures are noninvasive and leave room for future treatments should you need them.